Sunshine Coast University Hospital access improvements

 View our layout maps for more detail about the Jamaica Way and Kawana Island Boulevard roundabout upgrades.

-The Kawana Island Boulevard roundabout has been fitted with amber and red signals to control traffic flow.
+Approaches to the Kawana Island Boulevard roundabout have been fitted with amber and red signals to control traffic accessing the roundabout.
 The traffic signals will work in conjunction with in-pavement vehicle detectors located on approach to the roundabout, to create gaps in the flow of traffic along Kawana Way during peak periods.
 This will help manage traffic on Kawana Island Boulevard and improve traffic flow.
 The technique is known as roundabout metering.
+Once motorists reach the give way line at the roundabout-normal roundabout rules apply.

-The new roundabout metering signals feature amber and red lights, along with a sign instructing motorists to ‘stop on red signal’.
+The new roundabout metering signals feature amber and red lights, along with a sign instructing motorists to ‘stop on red signal’ before they reach the roundabout.
 In addition, a new CCTV camera will monitor traffic conditions.

 The signals will be triggered when loops in the road detect traffic queuing.
 On the Kawana Way southern approach, loops are located 100m and 200m from the stop line to meter the Kawana Island approach, the two sets of loops will enable TMR to run different time settings depending on the level of congestion.